 Site selection panel

-A site selection panel meets during the year to assess the results of the site surveys.
+There are separate site selection panels for Oxfordshire and Berkshire.
+These meet early in the year to assess the results of the site surveys from the previous season.
 The panel comprises representatives from:

 Panel decisions result in sites being:

 Sites remain designated as LWS and the panel can only deselect one if sufficient evidence has been provided to demonstrate that they no longer meet the criteria.
-The panel makes landowners aware of their decisions.
+The landowner is made aware of the final decision and received a detailed report.

 Once the panel have resolved any remaining issues about the decisions they distribute maps of the LWS locations to local authority planning staff (as well as our partners).
 These maps ensure local authorities take LWS into consideration in the planning process.